Suarez Double Fires Atletico Clear At La Liga Summit - UrduPoint

 Suarez was far more clinical in the 41st minute as the Uruguay forward got the slightest of touches to steer Kieran Trippier's cross past Badia to take the lead.

-The former Barcelona and Liverpool attacker then stretched to poke a cross into the net in the 58th minute.
+The former Barcelona and Liverpool attacker then stretched to poke the lively Yannick Carrasco's pass into the net in the 58th minute.

-Lucas Boye's powerful header gave Elche hope in the second half but substitute Diego Costa fired in a penalty with ten minutes remaining to wrap up the three points for Atletico.
+Lucas Boye's powerful header gave Elche hope in the second half but substitute Diego Costa, who has not hidden his frustration at being relegated to the bench since Suarez's arrival, fired in a penalty with ten minutes remaining to wrap up the three points for Atletico.

+"I'm very happy to be able to play again," Costa told Movistar after the game.

 Champions Real Madrid play Eibar away on Sunday.